EconomyLens.com

 A key plan of the new ruling coalition of Merz’s conservative CDU/CSU bloc and the centre-left SPD is to set up a fund to boost investment in infrastructure.
 The new government has agreed on investments of 150 billion euros for this purpose in the current legislative period, Merz said.
 The fund is to be established after Merz succeeded in pushing changes to the country’s strict debt rules through parliament, to allow greater borrowing.

 In addition, German firms will be offered tax breaks to invest in new equipment, and corporate tax rates will be gradually reduced from 2028, he said.
-Merz expressed hope to “prevent a prolonged conflict in the trade dispute with the United States,” adding that cutting levies on both sides is “better than imposing tariffs against one another.”
+Merz said he hoped to “prevent a prolonged conflict in the trade dispute with the United States,” adding that cutting levies on both sides is “better than imposing tariffs against one another.”
 President Donald Trump has imposed sweeping tariffs on nearly all US trading partners, with Germany set to be hit hard as it ships huge quantities of its exports to the world’s number one economy.

 While some economists have welcomed Merz’s plans to spend more to get the economy moving again, there have also been doubts about whether his coalition will go far enough in pushing deep, structural reforms.